-Door entry systems cover a wide range of access control systems and over the past few years, the advances in technology have made them far more sophisticated and much cheaper than they once were.
+Door entry systems cover a wide range of access control systems, and over the past few years, technological advances have made them far more sophisticated and much cheaper than they once were.

-Developments in Bluetooth, Wi-Fi and smartphone technology as well as the increased sophistication of detection devices such as biometric readers has opened up the world of door entry.
+Developments in Bluetooth, Wi-Fi and smartphone technology, as well as the increased sophistication of detection devices such as biometric readers, have opened the door entry world.

-Access control systems are no longer the preserve of wealthy businesses; the cost and convenience of wireless door entry controls have made them widely available for domestic home users too.
+Access control systems are no longer the preserve of wealthy businesses; the cost and convenience of wireless door entry controls have made them widely available for domestic home users.